WinterAxis/ESV-MD-Bible/The_Bible_esv/9_1_Samuel/1_Sam_8.md

 And when Samuel had heard all the words of the people, he repeated them in the ears of the LORD.

 ###### 22
 And the LORD said to Samuel, "Obey their voice and make them a king."
-Samuel then said to the men of Israel, "Go every man to his city." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Samuel then said to the men of Israel, "Go every man to his city."

 ***